Bowel Cancer (Colon or Rectum)

 Mistaken diagnosis of bowel cancer

 For further information or if you believe you have a bowel cancer misdiagnosis claim, please contact our team of medical negligence solicitors.
-All enquiries are completely free of charge and we will investigate all funding options for you including legal aid and no win, no fee.
+All enquiries are completely free of charge and we will investigate all funding options for you including no win, no fee.

 Contact us on freephone 0800 358 3848